Call for Applications

 The Institute for Advanced Sustainability Studies e.V.
 (IASS) is an international, inter- and transdisciplinary research institute located in Potsdam.
 It is financed by the Federal Ministry of Education and Research and the Federal State of Brandenburg.

-Every year, about 30 Fellows from around the world at multiple career stages are invited to join the institute for up to one year.
-Fellows work with each other and together with the staff of the IASS, they provide expertise, inspiration, and creative input.
-In turn, the IASS offers Fellows the opportunity to develop their ideas within an international community of well-known researchers, not only within the institute, but also within the wider Potsdam-Berlin area.
-A key aspect is the transdisciplinary approach to research, bringing together individuals from academia, politics, the business sector and civil society while actively engaging in public discourse.
+Each year, up to 30 individuals from around the world participate in the institute’s Fellow Programme.
+During their stay, fellows work with each other and with IASS researchers, providing expertise, inspiration, and creative input.
+In return, the IASS offers fellows the opportunity to develop their ideas in an international community of eminent researchers, not only within the institute, but also in the wider Potsdam-Berlin area.
+In keeping with the institute’s transdisciplinary approach to research, fellows are encouraged to engage with stakeholders from all areas of society.

-For your application, we will need the following documents:
+For your application, we require the following documents:

-- A proposal outlining the activities you plan to conduct.
-The proposal should not exceed five pages (excluding literature and the like) and should be structured as follows:
+- A proposal outlining your planned activities.
+The proposal should be no longer than five pages (excluding bibliographic references) and should be structured as follows:

 - D. Description of activities

-In case of any questions, please feel free to contact the Fellow Unit of the IASS at email@example.com.
+Should you have any questions, please feel free to contact the IASS Fellow Unit at email@example.com.